Find Your Perfect Policy: 866-843-5386

 In New Hampshire, drivers who opt not to purchase insurance must prove their ability to pay for damages following an at-fault car accident.
 The state does not specify an exact amount, but if you can’t prove your ability to pay, you must buy a 25/50/25 auto insurance policy2.

 Some states give individuals the option to pay for self-insurance, meaning you can put down a bond or deposit in lieu of traditional auto insurance.
+States have different requirements for self-insurance, and many only offer this option to drivers who own a fleet of vehicles (often 25 or more).
 Some drivers might choose this option to lower insurance costs.
 For example, if you own a fleet of vehicles, it’s often less expensive to pay for self-insurance than to insure each vehicle.

 If you’re self-insured, you assume all financial responsibility for protecting your car and financial risk resulting from losses.
 This means that in the event of an accident, theft, or other liability, you (not the insurance company) will pay all the associated costs.